Other / mixed grade configuration · Cleveland, OH

 How many students attend Warrensville Heights Elementary School?

 Warrensville Heights Elementary School has 673 students enrolled.
-It is a other school in Cleveland, OH.
+It is a public school in Cleveland, OH.

 What is the student-teacher ratio at Warrensville Heights Elementary School?